VET Program Approval and Maintenance Procedure

 Nationally Endorsed Skill Sets

-The Standards for Registered Training Organisations 2015 defines skill sets as single units or combinations of units of competency from a training package which link to a licensing or regulatory requirement, or defined industry need.
-They are not qualifications, but are a way of publicly identifying on a Statement of Attainment, groupings of units of competency which meet an identified need or industry outcome.
+The 2025 Standards for Registered Training Organisations (the Standards) defines skill sets as single units or combinations of units of competency from a training package which link to a licensing or regulatory requirement, or defined industry need.
+They are not qualifications but are a way of publicly identifying on a Statement of Attainment, groupings of units of competency which meet an identified need or industry outcome.

 Nationally Endorsed Skill Sets are recognised throughout Australia and are listed within each Training Package.
 These Skill Sets are eligible for government funding.